orchetect/TimecodeKit/README.md

 ## Known Issues

 - Unit Tests won't build/run for watchOS Simulator because XCTest does not work on watchOS
-  - Workaround: Don't run unit tests for a watchOS target
+  - Workaround: Don't run unit tests for a watchOS target. watchOS support for XCTest is coming from Apple soon, in which case this will be addressed.
 - The Dev Tests are not meant to be run as routine unit tests, but are designed as a test harness to be used only when altering critical parts of the library to ensure stability of internal calculations.

 ## References